 - Bring any special bottles, nipples, or supplies you have been using to feed your child at home.

 - Ask your child's healthcare provider before you give your child any medicine on the day of surgery.
 These medicines include insulin, antibiotics, over-the-counter medicines, vitamins, or prescription medicines.

 - Healthcare providers may insert an IV tube into your child's vein, usually in his arm.
 Your child may be given liquids and medicine through the IV tube.

 - An anesthesiologist will talk to you and your child before the surgery.
 Your child may need medicine to keep him asleep or numb an area of his body during surgery.
 Tell caregivers if anyone in your family has had a problem with anesthesia in the past.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery on your child.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 You will be asked to help your child change into a hospital gown.
 Medicine may be given in your child's IV to help him relax or make him drowsy.
 Your child will get general anesthesia to keep him asleep during surgery.
 To repair your child's lip or palate, the surgeon will cut along each side of the cleft.
 Tissue from both sides of the cleft will be brought together to close the hole.
 The edges are sewn together with stitches.
 These will help the wound stay closed as the cleft heals.
 If your child's cleft involves his nose, the nostril may be reshaped at this time or in a later surgery.

 After your child's surgery:

 Your child will be taken to a room where he can rest after the procedure.
-Caregivers will watch him closely.
+Healthcare providers will watch him closely.
 Your child will then be taken to a regular hospital room.
-Do not let your child get out of bed until a caregiver says it is okay.
+Do not let your child get out of bed until a healthcare provider says it is okay.